 Early Development of Southwest

 In addition to being associated with military and civic activities, Southwest Washington was one of the first areas of private development in the District.
 Early in the 19th century, it enjoyed popularity as a site for fine residences and businesses, including the opening of the Maine Avenue Fish Market in 1805.
 Due to its navigability by the major rivers, the Tiber and James creeks, and the railroad tracks, the Southwest Waterfront became the principal commercial waterfront of the city in the 1820s and 1830s

-"Opened in 1805, The Maine Avenue Fish Market is the oldest continuously operating open-air fish market in the United States, 17 years older than New York City’s Fulton Fish Market."
+"Opened in 1805, The Municipal Fish Market is the oldest continuously operating open-air fish market in the United States, 17 years older than New York City’s Fulton Fish Market."

 Civil War and the Waterfront

 During the Civil War, maritime activity and the wharves were appropriated for military purposes, transforming the waterfront into a staging area of troop embarkation, complete with barracks, hospitals, and supply depots.
 New wharves and warehouses were also built to accommodate the military’s shipping needs.
 And Water Street was paved for military traffic leading from the gun and powder factory at the Arsenal on Greenleaf Point north along the waterfront to the historic Long Bridge.

 African-American History in Southwest

 Leading up to the Civil War, many people of color—those still enslaved as well as some freed individuals—lived and worked here, and some helped build the original wharves.
-After the war, the area’s affordable housing and labor opportunities attracted thousands of newly freed slaves, and a close-knit community with many rich and storied traditions developed in this neighborhood along the waterfront.
+After the war, the area’s affordable housing and labor opportunities attracted thousands of people who were freed from slavery, and a close-knit community with many rich and storied traditions developed in this neighborhood along the waterfront.

 Creating the Waterfront